orxngc/dots/README.md

 # orangc's flake

 An important note: many of the configurations here are taken from *many* other opensource dotfile repositories I will be modifying them even more later).
 Without those, this wouldn't be possible!

-Another note, less important note; if you want to use my dotfiles, note that the nice waybar settings you see in the screenshots aren't something you'll see immediately; I have waybar disabled at startup.
+Another, less important note; if you want to use my dotfiles, note that the nice waybar settings you see in the screenshots aren't something you'll see immediately; I have waybar disabled at startup.
 You change this by `waybarEnable = true;` in /hosts/anacreon/variables.nix.
 This is because I actually use ags, with [this](https://github.com/Jas-SinghFSU/HyprPanel) amazing configuration.

 What I use: